 This case should have been handled by a jury of experts, scientists, with full access to all the materials.
 A "lay" jury is as antiquated as the wigs UK lawyers wear in court.

 I am not top-brains, far from that.
 But there is such a thing as common sense.
 The prosecutor had the plumber state that the problem with the shit-laced waste water was mainly in adjacent rooms.
 Have you ever seen a pathogen obey boundaries ?
 How could a jury believe that, after the Covid pandemic - where a virus escaped from a lab in China and traveled the world in a few weeks time, causing millions of sick people and many of them died.
-Yet the jury believed that pathogens in Chester leaked shit would not cause health issues ?
+Yet the jury believed that pathogens in CoCH's leaked shit-water could not cause health issues ?

 There's a claim on the other side that the statistical arguments aren't the compelling case and that it's the details of the individual cases, particularly Baby O with the damaged liver, that raised the alarm.
 I don't think Baby O has been covered here; any thoughts?